linnalab/qclus/README.md

 ## Installation

+In the future we will be adding QClus to PyPI,  making it available via pip install.

+Currently we recommend installing QClus from source.
+To do so, please follow the instructions below:

 1. Clone this repository into a suitable location on your machine or server using the following command:

     ```git clone https://github.com/scHEARTGROUP/qclus.git```